 We can stack the radial constraints in diagonal blocks to form one large SDP for the entire network.
-(Thus, each proximity constraint contributes one convex 3x3 linear matrix inequality to the system.)

 If we know the exact distance r{ab} between a and b (or, a tighter (a, b)-specific upper bound), we will use it instead of the global upper bound R. Physically, an estimate of r{ab} can be obtained during an initialization phase by transmitters varying their output power.
-If a connection is first obtained at a power P_0 , the receiver calculates the maximum possible separation for reception at P_0 .
-This maximum separation $r{ab} < R$ can be used to determine a tighter upper bound on each individual connection in the network.